-Baltimore Workers Compensation Lawyer
+Baltimore Workers’ Compensation Lawyers

 You work hard, and you do everything in your power to work safely.
 You go to work every day to provide for your family and get the job done.
 However, when you are injured or fall ill on the job, your world can come to a screeching halt as you struggle just to pay medical bills and make ends meet.
+At Cohen & Dwin, P.A., our experienced Baltimore workers’ compensation lawyers fight for victims like you.

 One of your rights as an employee is the right to pursue workers’ compensation if you suffer an injury on the job.
 Unfortunately, many Baltimore workers are unaware of their rights.
 Employers and insurance companies exploit the desperation of an injured employee, and many workers don’t receive all they are entitled to under the law.

-At Cohen & Dwin, P.A., our experienced workers’ compensation attorneys fight for victims like you.
 We help you navigate the complex workers’ compensation system and relentlessly pursue every cent of compensation you deserve.
 If you have been hurt on the job, experienced a back injury at work, or are suffering from an occupational disease, contact our Baltimore workers’ compensation lawyers now.
 Since 1977, our attorneys have been standing strong for injured workers like you.

 Schedule your free consultation now.